railwayapp/docs/src/docs/reference/support.md

 ## Business Class

-For teams and large companies who need dedicated support, we offer Business Class.
-It's support and success designed for those who need the full attention of Railway.
+For teams and companies who need dedicated support, we offer Business Class.

+Business Class is support and success designed for those who need the full attention of Railway.
 Business Class support is a dedicated support channel with SLOs for your company.

 Reach out to us at [team@railway.app](mailto:team@railway.app) for more information on how to sign up.

-### Chat Bridges
+### Slack / Chat Bridges

 For Business Class customers, we offer Direct Support over chat channels.
-This allows you to have a dedicated channel for your team to communicate with Railway.
+This allows you to have a dedicated channel for your team to communicate with Railway Engineers directly.

-- In Discord, you'll have access to a **#direct-support** channel, allowing you to create a dedicated channel with us
-- In Slack, we'll embed Railway Engineers into one of your workspace's channels
+- In Slack, we'll set up a Shared Channel between your workspace and ours
-- If you'd like to set this up over other channels (e.g. Microsoft Teams), let us know
+- Let us know if you'd like to set this up over other channels (e.g. Microsoft Teams)

-**Discord Chat Bridge**

-- When you sign up for Business Class, you gain access to a channel in Discord called **#direct-support**
-- From within the **#direct-support** channel, click the `Join Channel` button to create a channel dedicated to your team

 Reach out to us at [team@railway.app](mailto:team@railway.app) on setting up dedicated chat bridges.